Moved from my Tumblr to here. Since Tumblr’s format doesn’t really make for good long-term posts.

 Requiem of the Rose King: Based off the Shakespeare plays Henry VI and Richard III (of which I’ve read only the latter).
 Kanno Aya switches it up, however, by making Richard intersex instead of a hunchback.
 This adds some interesting dimensions to the story.
 Now, I’ve really only skimmed the first volume at a bookstore, but it seemed all right at first glance, and there’s just so few manga with actual intersex protagonists that I’ll tentatively include this for now.
 I’ll actually read it one of these days and edit this review.
 This manga is licensed by Viz Media.

 Shut Hell: [cw: blood, gore, etc.] For a manga all about a man winding up in the past in the body of his female ancestor, it’s actually significantly less gay than one might expect — though there’s definitely an interesting blurring of gender lines happening here.
 (The protagonist seems more concerned about the time travel than the strange body he winds up in, interestingly enough.)
-That’s not why I’m rec’ing this, though, even if it’s a good historical manga all on its own — one of the major side characters (an antagonist, whose loyalties are much more blurry than one might think) is a lesbian whose sexual orientation is very significant to her backstory/the plot.
+That’s not why I’m rec’ing this, though, even if it’s a good historical manga all on its own — one of the major side characters (an antagonist, whose loyalties are much more blurry than one might think) is a lesbian who gets quite a bit backstory expansion later on.

-Yuureitou (RO): [cw: blood, gore, rape, sexual assault] Yet another difficult manga to talk about.
+Yuureitou: [cw: blood, gore, rape, sexual assault] Yet another difficult manga to talk about.
 This series is a horror series about a “ghost tower.”
 But!
 One of the protagonists is a trans man, and the series even details the hardships he went through because of it.
 However, much like Balance Policy, the problem with Yuureitou is that it sexualizes him far too much, with “sexy” shots of thighs/arms/breasts in cover shots, made all the more disturbing because, in-series, his gender dysphoria has been explored in depth.
 So, yeah, definitely some dissonance here.
 Still a series worth noting, especially because it’s a “mainstream” horror manga.
+And for what it’s worth, I actually really enjoyed the ending.
 Also features a gay character later on who has one of the best lines about representation in the entire series.

 Oh, and honorable mention goes to Sket Dance for REALLY nicely handled trans representation in its final arc.
 (The only issue was the use of the term Gender Identity Disorder, but I’m giving SD the benefit of the doubt and chalking that up to cultural differences since it did everything else perfectly.)
 The only reason it’s not getting a rec is that it takes up only one arc, so it’s not a prominent enough part of the narrative.
 Worth noting, though, since it’s rare for a high-profile shounen like this to do so well.

 Also, since I see a lot of people recommending it, I just want to say that I do not recommend Bokura no Hentai.
 The mangaka is a cisgender woman and it really, really shows.
 There’s a lot of casual transmisogyny, not only in the story itself but also in the way Fumi Fumiko writes it.
 (The protagonist, a trans girl, is misgendered not only by her friends/family/classmates but also by herself.
 And I mean this continues after she comes out to said friends/family/classmates and starts transitioning.)
-If you want a story about a trans woman, please read Hanayome wa Motodanshi., which is written by an actual trans woman.
+If you want a story about a trans woman, please read The Bride Was a Boy, which is written by an actual trans woman.